-- 2. Nontaxable interest, dividends, and gains and/or annualized income.
+2. Nontaxable interest, dividends, and gains and/or annualized income.
 Include the tax-exempt interest from Lines 6 and 7 of PA Schedule A and the exempt-interest dividends included in Line 3 of PA Schedule B as well as any exempt gains from investments in direct obligations of the federal government, Pennsylvania, and political subdivisions of Pennsylvania.
 Include the nontaxable portion of gain from the sale of any property.
-Include nontaxable income received as a beneficiary of an estate or trust as well as any tax-exempt income from a partnership or S corporation's participation in a Keystone Opportunity Zone.
-For decedents only: in addition to any annualized income for nontaxable interest, dividends, and gains, include the difference between the total annualized taxable income and the PA-taxable income from Line 1 above. - 3.
-Alimony.
+Include nontaxable income received as a beneficiary of an estate or trust as well as any taxexempt income from a partnership or S corporation's participation in a Keystone Opportunity Zone.
+For decedents only: in addition to any annualized income for nontaxable interest, dividends, and gains, include the difference between the total annualized taxable income and the PA-taxable income from Line 1 above.

+- 3. Alimony.
 Enter the amount of alimony that you receive.
 Do not include child support payments received by a spouse. - 4.
 Insurance proceeds and inheritances.
 This amount includes the total proceeds received from life or other insurance policies.
 Also, include inherited cash or the value of property received as well as the amount received as reported on federal Form 1099-R with distribution Code 4 reported in Box 7 of the form.
 Also include any survivor annuity benefits reported on federal Form 1099-R with distribution Code 7 reported in Box 7. - Gifts, awards, and prizes.
 Include the total amount of nontaxable cash or property received as gifts from others.
-Also, include awards received in recognition of civic and social achievements and noncash prizes from the Pennsylvania Lottery.

-- 6. Non-PA income.
+Also, include awards received in recognition of civic and social achievements and noncash prizes from the Pennsylvania Lottery. - 6.
+Non-PA income.
 Part-year residents and nonresidents must complete this line.
 Enter the total of all income, not already reported on this schedule, that you (and your spouse, if applicable) earned, received or realized while residing outside Pennsylvania.
 Include any amount exempted from taxation under the Servicemembers Civil Relief Act (see Page 41 for additional information).
-If you are a part-year resident or nonresident and you file a paper copy of your PA-40 return, you must also include a copy of Pages 1 and 2 of your federal income tax return. - Nontaxable military income.
+If you are a part-

+- year resident or nonresident and you file a paper copy of your PA-40 return, you must also include a copy of Pages 1 and 2 of your federal income tax return. - Nontaxable military income.
 This amount represents the difference between the total military income you earned and the amount you report on your PA tax return.
-Do not include combat zone pay and hazardous duty pay. - 8.
-Gain excluded from the sale of a residence.
+Do not include combat zone pay and hazardous duty pay. - Gain excluded from the sale of a residence.
 Enter your nontaxable gain. - 9.
 Nontaxable educational assistance.
 Include the total value of all nontaxable scholarships, fellowships, and stipends as well as the amount of any federal and state educational grants received.
 Do not include student loans.
 Also, include the value of tuition reductions offered as part of your employer's benefit plan. - 10.
 Cash received for personal use from outside your home.
-Include on Line 10 the following kinds of nontaxable income when determining your Eligibility Income:

-- Support you receive from a spouse or former spouse who does not live in your household.
+Include on Line 10 the following kinds of nontaxable income when determining your Eligibility Income: - Support you receive from a spouse or former spouse who does not live in your household.
 Do not include payments you receive for child support here - see the instructions for Section II. - Any payments received from other persons outside your household, including nontaxable cash or property received for personal use, such as cash received from a parent to buy clothing, or gifts from grown children.
-Do not include monies paid pursuant to a cost-sharing arrangement. - Nontaxable payments to your employer's cafeteria plan for hospitalization, sickness, disability, or death, supplemental unemployment, or strike benefits. - Payments received as a foster parent for providing in-home care for foster children. - If claiming a foster child in Section II, you must include the payments you received as a foster parent.
-However, if the foster care program did not place the child in your home, or you did not receive any payments for providing foster care, submit a written explanation that you do not have any income to report as a foster parent.
-Include an explanation of the child's relationship to you. - The value of the personal use of employer-owned or leased property (if included in federal taxable income). - The value of government education grants.
+Do not include monies paid pursuant to a cost-sharing arrangement.